Lysychansk: Railways

+Train in Lysychansk, en route from Kyiv to Popasna.

 Lysychansk has a central railway station and three other railway stations: Nasvitevych, Pereizna, Volcheiarska.
 Almost all transit distance trains stop at Stations Pereizna and Volcheiarska, allowing residents of Southern Lysychansk not to be dependent on the central railway station (not actual from 2014).
 As of 2021, the non-central stations are only used for short-destination interurban trains (diesel commuter trains).

-Lysychansk Central Railway Station has the following train routes:
+Lysychansk Central Railway Station has the following train routes.
+All routes are served via Donetsk Railways.
+The following is a list of routes from January 2022, prior to the war: